 - Posture improvement

 - Physical therapy

-In addition to conservative spondylosis treatment methods, some patients also choose to explore alternative, holistic treatments either in lieu of or in addition to traditional techniques.
-While the efficacy of alternative medicine is a subject of controversy among the mainstream medical community, some patients report finding relief from their spondylosis symptoms via massage, yoga, herbal treatments, acupuncture and other holistic methods.
+In addition to conservative spondylosis treatment methods, some patients also choose to explore alternative treatments to supplement a conventional treatment plan.
+While the effectiveness of alternative medicine is still being researched by the mainstream medical community, some patients report finding relief from their spondylosis symptoms from methods such as massage, yoga, herbal treatments and acupuncture.
 Just like in more traditional conservative treatment methods, you need to first consult with your physician before attempting any of these.